Manu’s Menu

 Instructions

-1. Put the gelatine sheets in cold water for 10 minutes.
+1. Put the gelatine sheets in cold water and leave them to soak for 10 minutes.

-2. In the meantime, put the milk, cream and grated Parmigiano Reggiano in a pot and heat it on the fire, stirring gently until the cheese melts.
+2. In the meantime, put the milk, cream, and grated Parmigiano Reggiano in a pot and heat over medium heat, stirring gently until the cheese has completely melted.

-3. Now squeeze the excess water from the gelatine sheets and add them to the hot cream and Parmigiano Reggiano mixture and stir well to dissolve.
+3. Squeeze the excess water from the gelatine sheets, add them to the hot cream and Parmigiano Reggiano mixture, and stir well until fully dissolved.

-4. Pour the mixture in the shooters (or moulds) and keep them in the fridge for at least 4 hours or overnight to set.
+4. Pour the mixture into shooters (or moulds) and refrigerate for at least 4 hours, or overnight, until set.

-2. Combine the balsamic vinegar and honey in a sauce pan and put it on the fire.
+1. Combine the balsamic vinegar and honey in a saucepan and place it over medium heat.

-3. Stir and bring to a boil.
-Let it simmer for a few minutes or until the glaze thickens and becomes like syrup.
+2. Stir and bring to a boil.
+Let it simmer for a few minutes, or until the glaze thickens and reaches a syrup-like consistency.

 To Assemble

-1. Top the panna cotta with some balsamic glaze and a Parmigiano heart and serve cool or at room temperature.
+1. Top each panna cotta with some balsamic glaze and a Parmigiano heart.
+Serve chilled or at room temperature.

 Share